 Making an attractive house offer is not only determined by the offer’s price but also by the terms you offer.
 When deciding to make an offer, the best way is to step into the sellers’ shoes and think of their situation - what would make your offer more appealing than others’ with the same or even higher purchase price.

-1st step - Assessing the house's price
+1st step - Evaluating the house's price

 Buying a market-priced house gives you more certainty to obtain the maximum amount of mortgage you are aiming for.
-Here are 3 ways you may use in a house hunting in the Netherlands:
+Here are 3 ways you may use in house hunting in the Netherlands:

 1. Price/m2 scale - A good deal is mostly based on its price.
 To compare "apples to apples", you may use a necessary scale often used in real estate price/m2.
 While comparing houses based on that scale, make sure you compare properties in the same layout and maintenance condition.

 2. House value - A great way to know that the house is well-priced is using the following websites to have a better insight into the house's value:

 Kadaster Woningrapport - a housing report that contains the last transactions that were executed in the house's surroundings.
 This data gives you accurate insight into the purchase prices in the area.